Benard18/Deployment_to_heroku_laravel/README.md

 # Laravel Application

-Let us embark to our main objective.
+Let us embark on our main objective.
 So we have an application with has a database structure and has migrations with it.

 So as to fit in your shoes I will be assuming you have an application is fully ready to be in production.